Replacing LCD Screen for Your Resin LCD 3D Printer

 When it comes to resin 3D printers, we know that both the resin, the vat, as well as the FEP film sheet at the bottom and the lcd screen are considered consumables.

-For the FEP film, you have to change it af few weeks or a few months of using, depending on how often you printing, how large you printing, and how aggressive the peel force is, which can vary from printer to printer, from resin to resin.
+For the FEP film, you have to change it after a few weeks or a few months of using, depending on how often you printing, how large you printing, and how aggressive the peel force is, which can vary from printer to printer, from resin to resin.

 Today, we'll have some tutorials of how to changing LCD screens of LCD resin 3D printers.
 While replacing a defective screen is not as easy as replacing fep sheet.
 The mono lcd screens usually have a couple of thousand hours of lifespan.
 So you shouldn't really have to replace it for a really long.

-Next we'll need to flip over the top half of the resin printer to gain access to the bottom side of the lcd screen.
-Push on the bottom side of the lcd screen with two thumbs until it kind of popped up.
+8. Flip over the top half of the resin printer to gain access to the bottom side of the lcd screen.
+Push on the bottom side of the lcd screen with two thumbs until it pops up.
 Place double-sided adhesive strips around the perimeter.

 Then you can go ahead and grab the new LCD screen.
 You need to remove the plastic protective film on the screen.
 Then take the ribbon cable and the top portion through the thin slot in the top of the aluminum and place that new lcd screen on top of the thin adhesive strips.
 Make sure you do your best to align it before you actually set it on the adhesive.
 Apply a little bit of pressure to the outside edges just to make sure that the adhesive was really biting onto the lcd screen.

 Once the lcd screen is in place take the new strips of black tape and surround the perimeter on the top of the lcd screen.
-The main goal of this is to provent the damage of LCD screen, mainboard, or LED array if there's any kind of a resin leak happens.
+The main purpose is seal the seams and to prevent the damage of LCD screen, mainboard, or LED array if there's any kind of a resin leak happens.

-Now you can remove the screen protector off the top side of the lcd screen.
+Now we can remove the screen protector off the top side of the lcd screen.

 When you turn on the printer and you go under the exposure test you'll see the rectangle displayed.
-And that means everything is done, then assembling the last couple screws.
+And that means everything is done, and the left to do is to assemble the last couple screws.